shah-aryan/Analyrics/README.md

-[Analyrics](www.analyrics.info) is a lyrics analysis platform with over 1M songs, artists, and albums.
+Analyrics is a lyrics analysis platform with over 1M songs, artists, and albums.

 Analyrics allows users to analyze and rank music in its complexity, sentiment, and artist collaborations.

+Check it out! www.analyrics.info